ParadigmaticSystems/paradigm/README.md

 The `Paradigm.Builtin.Universe` paradigm is a system-level model treating `Paradigm.Graph` and `Paradigm.Transform` objects as primitive types.
 The `Paradigm.Universe` module provides helper functions for working with Universe graphs, including content-addressed (inner) graphs.

 * `Paradigm.Universe.bootstrap/0` sets up the builtin metamodel self-realization relationship.
-* `Paradigm.Universe.apply_propagate/1` applies the `Paradigm.Transform.Propagate` transform.
-This looks for places to apply conformance checks or internal transforms.
+* `Paradigm.Universe.apply_propagate/1` applies a propagation transform that looks for places to apply conformance checks or internal transforms.

-So all the embedding, conformance checking and transforms above are achieved more ergonomically *internal* to a `Universe`-conformant graph:
+The result is all the embedding, conformance checking and transforms above are achieved more ergonomically *internal* to a `Universe`-conformant graph:

 ```elixir
 Paradigm.Universe.bootstrap()